Hydrogen-Bromine Flow Battery

 LBNL is designing a flow battery for grid storage that relies on a hydrogen-bromine chemistry which could be more efficient, last longer, and cost less than today's lead-acid batteries.
 Flow batteries are fundamentally different from traditional lead-acid batteries because the chemical reactants that provide their energy are stored in external tanks instead of inside the battery.
 A flow battery can provide more energy because all that is required to increase its storage capacity is to increase the size of the external tanks.
 The hydrogen-bromine reactants used by LBNL in its flow battery are inexpensive, long lasting, and provide power quickly.
 The cost of the design could be well below $100 per kilowatt hour, which would rival conventional grid-scale battery technologies.

 If successful, LBNL's flow battery would provide an affordable, long-life, grid-storage device that can encourage the widespread use of wind and solar power.

-Grid-scale storage would create a more efficient and reliable grid that is resilient to potential disruptions.
+A more efficient and reliable grid would be more resilient to potential disruptions.

-Increases in the availability of wind and solar power would reduce fossil fuel demand, resulting in reduced fuel prices and more stable electricity rates for consumers.
+Increases in the availability of wind and solar power would reduce fossil fuel demand, resulting in reduced fuel prices and more stable electricity rates.

 Electricity generation accounts for over 40% of U.S. carbon dioxide (CO2) emissions.
 Enabling large-scale contributions of wind and solar power for our electricity generation would result in a substantial decrease in CO2 emissions.